-In Sri Lanka, post-independence policy makers switched the medium of instruction in state schools from English to Sinhala and Tamil.
-Language-medium divisions are not just a matter of state policy.
+In Sri Lanka, post-independence policy makers switched the medium in government schools from English to Sinhala and Tamil.
+Medium divisions are not just a matter of state policy.
 They constitute an important ideological framework for the production and reproduction of social differences (LaDousa 2014).
-And, as Chaise LaDousa (2010, 2014) has argued, discourses of language medium often do not fully reflect how individuals conceive of language in relation to their social lives.
+And, as Chaise LaDousa (2014) has argued, discourses of medium often do not fully reflect how individuals conceive of language in relation to their social lives.

-Sri Lankan schools are organized according to their linguistic and religious affiliations (Buddhist, Christian, Hindu, and Muslim).
-In policy and practice, language-medium divisions are intertwined with the concept of "mother tongue".
-The English term mother tongue is used in Sri Lanka to describe a person's first or predominant language.
-As consistent with the Herderian notion of one language/one people, it also takes on a moral significance "as the one first and therefore real language of a speaker, transparent to the true self" (Woolard 1998: 18).
-I do not treat mother tongue as an objective feature of the world, but as an ideologically mediated concept, which, as such, is politically and morally driven (LaDousa 2010; also see Hastings 2008).
+Sri Lankan schools are organized according to their medium and religious affiliation (Buddhist, Christian, Hindu, and Muslim).
+In policy and practice, medium divisions are intertwined with the concept of "mother tongue."
+The English term mother tongue is used in Sri Lanka to describe a person's first or predominant language.2 As consistent with the Herderian notion of one language/one people, it also takes on a moral significance "as the one first and therefore real language of a speaker, transparent to the true self" (Woolard 1998, 18).
+I do not treat mother tongue as an objective feature of the world, but as an ideologically mediated concept, which, as such, is politically and morally driven (LaDousa 2010; also see Hastings 2008; Mitchell 2009).

-By policy, Sinhalas and Tamils study in their mother tongue.
-4 For Muslims, the equation is more complicated, since they have had historically conflicted views about what constitutes their mother tongue (Nuhman 2007).
-They may study in the Tamil or Sinhala mediums.
-Recent changes to language policies in government schools have given students additional options.
-Acknowledging the importance of English in the global economy, the Ministry of Education introduced bilingual programs in some large government schools in 2002.
-This has allowed some students to take some courses in English at the secondary level (Davis 2015).
+In the 1940s and 1950s public education was treated as a "right of an individual within a community or ethnic group rather than an individual right" (de Silva 1998, 59).
+Sinhalas and Tamils were required to study in their respective mother tongues.3 Muslims, who had conflicted views about what constituted their mother tongue, were given special provisions as a predominantly Tamil-speaking group with a distinct ethnic identity from Tamils.
+They were allowed to study in the Tamil or Sinhala medium.
+Recent changes to language policies in government schools gave Sri Lankan students additional options.
+Acknowledging the importance of English in the global economy, the Ministry of Education introduced English bilingual programs in some large government schools in 2001.
+This has allowed some students to take courses in English at the secondary level (Davis 2015, 2020a).

 Kandy is a large city located in a mountainous region of the Central Province, which is one of nine provinces in Sri Lanka.
 A symbolic center for Buddhism and the Buddhist state, it is also a multilingual and multiethnic urban center (Tambiah 1986).
 Girls' College is a former Christian missionary school founded in the late nineteenth century.
-Currently a Sinhala Buddhist national school (managed by the Ministry of Education), it is one of the leading girls' educational institutions on the island.
-Its students come from lower-middle to middle class backgrounds.
-It is one of the few schools in Kandy to offer subjects in both the Sinhala and Tamil
+Currently a Sinhala Buddhist national school managed by the Ministry of Education, it is one of the leading girls' educational institutions on the island.
+Its students come from lower-middle to middle-class backgrounds.4 It is one of the few schools in Kandy to offer subjects in both the Sinhala and Tamil mediums, as well as an English bilingual program.
+Some Muslims study in the Sinhala or bilingual mediums; most study in Tamil.